 Nominations are now being sought for the Woodruff Thesis Prize.

-This prize will be awarded by the Thin Films and Surfaces Group (TFSG) of the Institute of Physics (IOP) for the best PhD thesis in the field of Thin Films and Surfaces in the year 2015.
+The Woodruff Thesis prize is awarded annually by the Thin Films and Surfaces Group of the Institute of Physics for the best PhD thesis completed by a student member of the group in the stated year.
 The value of the prize is £200 and was established to encourage and recognise high quality research and scientific writing in the field of thin films and surfaces.
-The winner of the 2015 prize will be given the opportunity to present their research at the 21st Interdisciplinary Surface Science Conference to be held in Manchester in April 2017.

-Nominations must be made using the nomination form and submitted to the Chair of the TFSG (currently Neil Curson, email@example.com) at any time before the closing date of 31 July 2016.
+Nominations must be made using the nomination form and submitted to the Chair of the group (currently Neil Curson, firstname.lastname@example.org) at any time before the closing date of 30 April 2017.
 In addition to the application form, an electronic copy of the thesis should be submitted, with a small section identified that represents the highlight of the thesis.

 Dr Ada Della Pia